zigomir/madagascar/README.md

 Testing the failed_rules notification.
 Testing with condition_failed on first rule.
 Had to refresh the rules manually.
 Now going for the failure.
 And for real!
 Let's move this!

 Something's not right.
 One more try.
+Fixed the Slack channel to point at the right Slack workspace.